 Users connect their Kindle devices with their computers, pick a file called My Clippings.txt, and then drop it into the website.
 A server running Node.js parses the file, extracts the clippings, and displays the information.
 From there users can select their highlights and notes, and send them to their Are.na channels.

 Like with my enFont Terrible project, I took a respectful approach to privacy: which means that I never store user data on my server.
-But to avoid having to upload the clippings file every time the user wants to interact with the site, he information is stored locally in the Local Storage of their browsers.
-This way, if they reload the page or close the browser, they won’t have to re-upload the file again.
+But to avoid having to upload the clippings file every time the user wants to interact with the site, the information is stored locally in the Local Storage of their browsers.
+This way, if users reload the page or close the browser, they won’t need to re-upload the file.

 The user can modify the highlights and notes before sending the data to Are.na, and since Are.na uses Markdown in the description of the content, users can apply their own formatting.